axodotdev/cargo-dist/book/src/concepts.md

 1 Git Tag = 1 cargo-dist Announcement = 1 Github Release

 Even when not running in CI, this concept of a coherent Announcement Tag is important enough that we will always try to guess one even if none is provided.
-The "build", "manifest", and "status" commands will refuse to run if a coherent Announcement Tag can't be determined to help you catch problems before you start pushing to CI.
+The "build", "manifest", and "plan" commands will refuse to run if a coherent Announcement Tag can't be determined to help you catch problems before you start pushing to CI.
 If this happens you will get a printout telling you some options:

 ![the error printout, described below][announce-error]